godotengine/godot-docs/classes/class_basematerial3d.rst

 - |void| **set_specular_mode**\ (\ value\: :ref:`SpecularMode<enum_BaseMaterial3D_SpecularMode>`\ )
 - :ref:`SpecularMode<enum_BaseMaterial3D_SpecularMode>` **get_specular_mode**\ (\ )

 The method for rendering the specular blob.
-See :ref:`SpecularMode<enum_BaseMaterial3D_SpecularMode>`.

 \ **Note:** :ref:`specular_mode<class_BaseMaterial3D_property_specular_mode>` only applies to the specular blob.
 It does not affect specular reflections from the sky, screen-space reflections, :ref:`VoxelGI<class_VoxelGI>`, SDFGI or :ref:`ReflectionProbe<class_ReflectionProbe>`\ s.
 To disable reflections from these sources as well, set :ref:`metallic_specular<class_BaseMaterial3D_property_metallic_specular>` to ``0.0`` instead.